learnlatex/learnlatex.github.io/en/lesson-16.md

 One thing you will want available is your log file; this is created by LaTeX every time you run it, and has the same name as your input but ending `.log`.

+<p
-Depending on your desktop interface, you might need to 'show extensions' to work out which file it is.
+  class="hint">Depending on your desktop interface, you might need to 'show extensions' to work out which file it is.</p>

+In the log file, you can always see the full error messages.
+LaTeX's error messages try to be helpful, but they are not the same as messages in word processors.

+<p
+  class="hint">Some editors also make it hard to see the 'full' text of an error, which can hide key details.</p>

+If you have a problem, expert LaTeX users will often ask for a copy of your log file.